pingcap/docs/br/rawkv-backup-and-restore.md

 >
 > This feature is deprecated since TiDB v6.2.0.

-Backup & Restore (BR) supports data backup and restore for products that use RawKV (TiKV and PD) without TiDB.
+TiKV can be independent of TiDB, and work with PD to provide KV databases.
+Such a product including only TiKV and PD is called RawKV.
+Backup & Restore (BR) supports data backup and restore for products that use RawKV.
 This document describes how to back up and restore RawKV.

 ## Back up RawKV